Entourage (American TV series): Male friendship

 A recurring theme in Entourage is the strength of male camaraderie and its importance over work.
 Series creator Doug Ellin stated, "Entourage works because it's about male friendship.
 The Hollywood setting is entertaining but it's really about the relationship between these guys."
 He later added that, "Ultimately, the show's theme is friendship and family.
 The characters may have the bling, but they're grounded guys who look out for each other.
 That's the backbone of the show.
 If it was just about fantasy lifestyles, it wouldn't be relatable."

 This view was supported by Jeremy Piven, who plays the talent agent, Ari: "If it was just a show about wish fulfillment and guys getting (sex) because their best friend was famous, it wouldn't be that interesting."

 To strengthen the bond between the actors, only actors with ties to New York were chosen.

 Hollywood lifestyle

 Episodes of the show focus, besides the friendship between the four main characters, on their lifestyle in Hollywood.
 To lend credence to the show's situations and locations, most episodes of Entourage feature at least one celebrity guest star, appearing as themselves.

 Critical reception

 Entourage received positive reviews from critics during the majority of its run, with many praising Piven's performance as agent Ari Gold and Dillon's performance as Johnny Chase.
-On Metacritic, the show has scores of 68/100 for season 1, 73/100 for season 3, 71/100 for season 5 and 61/100 for season 7 and season 8.
+On Metacritic, the show has scores of 68/100 for season 1, 73/100 for season 3, 70/100 for season 5, 61/100 for season 7, and 62/100 for season 8.
 The Wall Street Journal commented on the writing, saying it "is almost always smart, sharp and funny."
 Ken Tucker of Entertainment Weekly, called season 3 "Almost preposterously enjoyable."